Religion in Zambia: Christianity

 Christianity is believed to have arrived in Zambia in the form of European Protestant missionaries and African explorers during the mid of 19th century.
 David Livingstone was a Scottish missionary who did pioneering missionary work that brought the attention of Africa to the Western world.
 Livingstone inspired abolitionists of the slave trade, explorers and missionaries.
 He led the way in Central Africa to missionaries who initiated the education and health care for Africans.
 Many African chiefs and tribes held him in high esteem and it was one of the major reasons for facilitating relations between them and the British.

 Zambia is officially a Christian nation according to the 1996 constitution, but a wide variety of religious traditions exist.
 Traditional religious thought blends easily with Christian beliefs in many of the country's syncretic churches.
 Christian denominations include: Presbyterianism, Catholic, Anglican, Pentecostal, New Apostolic Church, Lutheran, Seventh-day Adventist, Jehovah's Witnesses, The Church of Jesus Christ of Latter-day Saints, Branhamism, and a variety of Evangelical denominations.
 These grew, adjusted and prospered from the original Catholic missionary settlements (Portuguese influences) in the east from Mozambique and Anglicanism (English and Scottish influences) from the south.
 Except for some technical positions (e.g. physicians), Western missionary roles have been assumed by native believers.
-Zambia has one of the largest communities of Jehovah's Witnesses in Africa with close to 200,000 members.
+Zambia has one of the largest communities of Jehovah's Witnesses in Africa with over 200,000 members.